gotham29/htm-state/README.md

 - **Detection lag**: typically **1–2 seconds** at 10 Hz
 - Zero-shot unsupervised detection — *no calibration, no training data*

-This validates HTM-State as a **fast, adaptive change detector** suitable
+This result supports HTM-State as a **fast, adaptive & precise change detector**
-for any continuous human or machine control stream.
+for human control streams.

 ---